omarathon/riot-api-crawler/README.md

   # Remark

-  If you happen to use this tool in your project, citing this github page would be very much appreciated!
+  If you happen to use this tool in your project, citing this repository would be very much appreciated!